In 1927, while hospitalized in Switzerland, Alberto Santos Dumont continued to show interest in and support other aviation pioneers.

 - Valmont, Switzerland.

-- Perfect condition conservation, except for a small stain of blue ink (Santos Dumont's fingerprint?) in the last sentence before the signature.
+- Perfect condition In excellent condition, except for a small stain of blue ink (Santos Dumont's fingerprint?) on the last sentence before the signature.

 - Unique piece.